sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

   - Default if option `labels=both` (see *[here](#optional-parameters)*): The artefact identification information in the form *AGENCY:ARTEFACT_ID(VERSION)* and its localised name separated by the term ": ", e.g.  `ESTAT:NA_MAIN(1.6.0): National Accounts Main Aggregates`.
   - If variant B or if option `labels=both` (see *[here](#optional-parameters)*) with variant C1: The fields are being left empty.
   - If option `labels=name` (see *[here](#optional-parameters)*) with variant C2: The IDs of the component values included in the message (respecting the order of components listed in the header of the first column) separated by a dot ".", leaving non-enumerated component values empty, e.g. `A.B.C...AA..`.
+- The second column contains one character representing one of the current 4 action types:
+  - "I": Information - Data is for information purposes.
+  - "A": Append -  Data is an incremental update for an existing dataset or the provision of new data or documentation (attribute values) formerly absent.
+If any of the supplied data is already present, it will not replace that data.
+This corresponds to the "Update" value found in version 1.0 of the SDMX Technical Standards.
+  - "R": Replace - Data is to be replaced, and may also include additional data to be appended.
+  - "D": Delete - Data is to be deleted.
+  - For backward-compatibility, if this column is absent then the action "Information" is assumed.
 - The other columns for components contain either:
   - Default: The ID(s) (if coded) or value(s) (if non-coded) for the component values reported in that column for the corresponding observation, e.g. `A`.
   - If option `labels=both` (see *[here](#optional-parameters)*): The ID(s) and the localised name separated by the term ": " (if coded) or the value(s) (if non-coded) for the component values reported in that column for the corresponding observation, e.g. `A: A value name`.